muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 : IPv6 Segment Routing Header.

-SR Path:
+SRv6 Path:
-: IPv6 Segment List (List of IPv6 SIDs
-  representing a path in IPv6 SR domain in the context of this document)
+: IPv6 Segment List (List of IPv6 SIDs representing a path in IPv6 SR domain in the context of this document)

 Further, note that the term LSP used in the PCEP specifications,